hsedo777/Power_of_Reflexivity_Java/README.md

 # Power_of_Reflexivity_Java
-Explore how much things you can do with reflexivity in Java SE
+Explores how much things you can do with reflexivity in Java SE